pshchelo/spyder-color-solarized/README.rst

 =========================

-I have not yet found a way to include Solarized support as a Spyder plugin, so the solution I use is to meddle with configuration files.
+I have not yet found a way to include Solarized support as a Spyder plugin, so the solution I use is to tinker with configuration files.

 #.
 Close all instances of Spyder if it is running.
 #.
 Find a Spyder config file at ``~/.spyder2/.spyder.ini`` on \*nix/BSD/MacOSX